-During the late 1960’s, Stanford University psychology professor Walter Mischel began a series of interesting experiments that tested people’s ability to exert self-control and resist the urge for instant gratification.
+During the late 1960s, Stanford University psychology professor Walter Mischel began a series of exciting experiments that tested people’s ability to exert self-control and resist the urge for instant gratification.

 And if you think about it, this means that many businesses have about the same emotional maturity as the vast-majority of four-year-old children have.